Advancement for Associate Professors

 - Mentor/mentee propose research plan

-- Plan will be filed with department head/chair and dean
+- Plan will be filed with department head/chair

 - Mentor/mentee follow up and review progress and accomplishments